CGNS/cgns.github.io/CGNS-ReST-site/source/standard/MLL/api/general_remarks.rst

 When reading a file, it is advised to pre-allocate the character string variables to 32 characters in Fortran, and 33 in C (to include the string terminator).
 Other character strings, such as the CGNS file name or descriptor text, are unlimited in length.
-The space for unlimited length character strings will be created by the Mid-Level Library; it is then the responsibility of the application to release this space by a call to cg_free.
+The Mid-Level Library will create the space for unlimited-length character strings; it is then the application's responsibility to release this space by a call to cg_free.

 ****************************************
     Error Status
 ****************************************
 All C functions return an integer value representing the error status.
-All Fortran functions have an additional parameter, *ier*, which contains the value of the error status.
+All Fortran functions have an additional parameter, *ier*, which contains the error status value.
 An error status different from zero implies that an error occurred.
 The error message can be printed using the :ref:`error handling functions<errorhandling-ref>` of the CGNS library.
-The error codes are coded in the C and Fortran include files *cgnslib.h* and *cgnslib_f.h*.
+The error codes are coded in the C and Fortran include files *cgnslib.h* and the CGNS module (or *cgnslib_f.h*).

 .. _Typedefs-ref: